Slevinski/slevinski.github.io/series/formal-signwriting/entries/encoding-authority-and-stability/essay.md

 - writers and readers judge written use
 - communities and institutions guide local practice
 - corpus and dataset stewards govern records, permissions, metadata, and access
-- affected signer and community evaluation is required where tools affect people
+- relevant signer and community evaluation is required where tools affect people

 ## Bottom Line